hashicorp/nomad-driver-podman/README.md

 * task config cpu value is used to populate podman CpuShares
 * Container log is forwarded to [Nomad logger](https://www.nomadproject.io/docs/commands/alloc/logs.html)
 * utilize podmans --init feature
+* set username or UID used for the specified command within the container (podman --user option).

 ## Building The Driver from source